 The Intensive Program is based on a model that has been developed through research and years of practice with our national organization.
 It’s called an ISS program – or integrated students supports – which really means that we are embedding ourselves within schools, providing community resources and making them available where students already are.
-We’re bringing the support and the services to the world that kids already exist: school.
+We’re bringing the support and the services to the world that kids already exist in: school.